Keeping active

 • Hold this position throughout the exercise, your hips should not drop or rise at all.

-Although a fairly basic core exercise, it should be one of the primary ones in your balance training as it helps to develop bracing and stability at the hips and spine.
+The plank should be one of the primary exercises in your balance training as it helps to strengthen the muscles of our core, so helps develop bracing and stability at the hips and spine

 The core is vital for transferring forces from the lower body to upper body, so being strong in this area makes it easier to do this.
 In turn it will make it easier to correct yourself should your balance be challenged.